-I am thrilled to present to you my very first multi-size clothing sewing pattern: the Evening Primrose Pajama Pants for women!
+I am thrilled to present to you my very first multi-size clothing sewing pattern: the Evening Primrose Pajama Pants pattern for women!
 Yah!
-I’m so thrilled, that I’m offering a discount on all of my patterns!
-(But more about that in a moment…!)
+I really love this pattern!

 (update 05/02/16: this pattern was originally called “Oenothera Biennis Pajama Pants,” which is why you might see that name in this post’s URL and elsewhere.
-But for real, it’s the same pattern!)
+But it’s the same pattern!)

 This pattern is the most versatile PJ pants pattern I’ve ever seen.
 It has 11 sizes and three lengths, so you can make them for any season of the year just by changing length and fabric.
 Here you can see Evening Primrose pants in snuggle fleece, which feel like wearing a blanket.

 Here, on the other hand, are crisp and cool Evening Primrose pajama shorts, perfect for hot summer nights.

 The Evening Primrose pattern is upcycling-friendly, as you can easily sew them from repurposed sheets, duvet covers, tablecloths or curtains.
 You can even reuse the hems from the original items!
 These Evening Primrose capri (3/4) and pants length PJs were sewn from thrifted bedsheets.

 I love pockets, and these ones are hidden in the side seams so you won’t even notice them unless you have your hands in them!
 No problem if pockets aren’t your thing; instructions are provided for PJs without pockets!

 You can also choose between an elastic or drawstring waistband.
 The pants above (made from another repurposed duvet cover) have a drawstring.